Stevan Moljević

 Stevan Moljević (6 January 1888 – 15 November 1959) was a Yugoslav and Serbian politician, lawyer and publicist, president of the Yugoslav-French Club, president of the Yugoslav-British Club, president of Rotary International Club of Yugoslavia and member of the Central National Committee of Yugoslavia (CNK) in World War II.
+In his 1941 memorandum Homogeneous Serbia, Moljević advocated the creation of the Greater Serbia and its ethnic cleansing of the non-Serb population.

-In his 1941 memorandum "Homogeneous Serbia", Moljević advocates the creation of the Greater Serbia and its ethnic cleansing of the non-Serb population.
-This committee had secondary status while Moljević did not rise to prominence in this committee until 1943, which undercut the perception about Moljević's "Homogeneous Serbia" being the centerpiece of coherent set of Chetnik war objectives.
+After the war, Moljević was sentenced to 20 years for war crimes and treason.
+He died in prison in 1959.

 Early life

-Stevan Moljević was born to Jovan and Mitra Moljević (née Babić) on 6 January 1888 in Rudo, Austria-Hungary.
+Stevan Moljević was born to Jovan and Mirjana (Miriam) Moljević (Kohen) on 6 January 1888 in Rudo, Austria-Hungary.
 He finished primary school in the town and later joined Young Bosnia, a revolutionary movement which aimed to unite all South Slavs into one common state.
 He was arrested by Austro-Hungarian authorities in 1910 after a member of Young Bosnia attempted to assassinate Marijan Varešanin, the region's governor.
 In 1915, Moljević was arrested and charged with treason by Austro-Hungarian authorities.
 He was found guilty of treason and sentenced to ten years of hard labour.
 He was released from prison after Austria-Hungary's collapse in 1918, and was later awarded the French Legion of Honour and Serbian Order of St. Sava.

 Moljević obtained a law degree at the University of Zagreb before moving to Banja Luka, where he worked as an attorney prior to the outbreak of World War II.
 He was also the head of the local branch of the Serbian Cultural Club.
 Moljević was married and had two children.